FRCR Physics Notes

 Available to download

-The RadiologyCafe FRCR Physics notes are finally available as an e-book for Kindle.
+The RadiologyCafe FRCR Physics notes are available to purchase as a Kindle e-book.
 Now you can download, annotate and bookmark your very own copy of the notes that users have said is an excellent resource for radiology physics revision.

 The notes have undergone assessment and critique by physicists around the country as well as extensive user feedback to ensure the most accurate, useful and up-to-date resource for radiology physics revision.